-Infectious disease specialist including Physician, Microbiologist and Technologist are requested to read technical version if they wish to have in-depth understanding of Blood Culture test.
+To address common queries of such people/students this post is written in the simplest possible way.
+Infectious disease specialists including physicians, microbiologists, and technologists are requested to read the technical version if they wish to have an in-depth understanding of blood culture test.

 When Doctor requests for Blood Culture Test

-Infective Endocarditis (a disease of the heart)
+- Infective endocarditis (a disease of the heart)

-Meningitis (a disease which affects brain)
+- Meningitis (a disease that affects brain)

-Pneumonia (a disease of the lungs)
+- Pneumonia (a disease of the lungs)

-Infection of the kidney and associated organs
+- Infection of the kidney and associated organs

 Collection of the Blood for Culture: